Uniqueness of gravitational constant at low energies from the connection between spin-2 and spin-0 sectors: Properties of the gravitational potentials in position space

-From Eq.~\eqref{analytic_pp} we see the quantum corrections to $\Phi$ and $\Psi$ are different, which indicates a non-zero gravitational slip $\Sigma$ defined as $\Sigma \equiv \Phi-\Psi$. $\Sigma$ vanishes in GR and therefore serves as a probe for beyond-GR effects.
+From~\eqref{J_pp} we see the quantum corrections to $\Phi$ and $\Psi$ are different for most of the distance scales, which indicates a non-zero gravitational slip $\Sigma$ defined as $\Sigma \equiv \Phi-\Psi$. $\Sigma$ vanishes in GR and therefore serves as a probe for beyond-GR effects.
 Here we shall compare our theoretical prediction of $\Sigma$ with the experimental results.

-According to Eq.~\eqref{long_pp}, the contributions to $\Sigma$ from heavy scalars (those satisfying $mr\gg 1$ on solar system scales) exponentially decay at long distances and hence have no significance at macroscopic scales.
+According to~\eqref{long_pp}, the contributions to $\Sigma$ from heavy scalars (those satisfying $mr\gg 1$ on solar system scales) exponentially decay and hence have no significance at macroscopic scales.
 We thus focus on the effects of ultra-light and massless scalars, which have been proposed as dark matter~\cite{Antypas:2022asj,Friedrich:2019hev,Lee:2017qve,Boehm:2003hm} and dark energy~\cite{Glavan:2014uga,Glavan:2017jye,Belgacem:2021ieb,Belgacem:2022fui} candidates.
-According to Eq.~\eqref{massless_pp}, such light scalars give rise to a non-zero gravitational slip,
+Using~\eqref{short_pp}, we find the non-zero gravitational slip induced by such light scalars,

 where $\Phi_0=\Psi_0=-\frac{GM}{r}$ are the tree-level potentials.
-For ultra-light fields considered here the latter contribution is suppressed as $\sim -(mr)^2\ln(mr)\ll 1$ and can thus be neglected.
+For ultra-light fields considered here, the latter contribution is suppressed as $\sim (mr)^2\ln(mr)\ll 1$ and can thus be neglected.
 On the other hand, solar system tests have shown that~\cite{Bertotti:2003rm},

 Combining the above two results, we obtain a constraint on the non-minimal coupling $\xi$,